Blog

 • Hard-boiled eggs + pre-cut veggies + individual pack of nuts + pre-cut fruit

-Airport food is notoriously expensive and limited but, there are options to keep you on track before boarding, when delayed or for the flight:
+______________________________________________________________________________________________________________________ AIRPORTS Airport food is notoriously expensive and limited but, there are options to stay on track before boarding, when delayed or for the flight.
+My best tips for airport travel:

-• Create a combo meal that incldues a protein,veggie and smart carb (fruit, potato, sweet potato, rice, quinoa, beans)
+• Create a combo meal that incldues a protein,veggie and smart carb (fruit, potato, sweet potato, rice, quinoa, beans).

-• Skip the chips, trail mix, pretzels, cookies, pastires, creamy sauces and sugary coffee drinks
+• Skip the chips, trail mix, pretzels, cookies, pastires, creamy sauces and sugary coffee drinks.

 Airport-Friendly Picks:

-• Starbucks: Turkey bacon egg sandwich, protein box, black coffee, or cold brew-skip the added syrups, creamers, cold foam and sugar
+• Starbucks: Turkey bacon egg sandwich, protein box, black coffee, or cold brew. **Skip the added syrups, creamers, cold foam and sugar

 • Jamba Juice: Protein smoothies (ask for no added sugar)